tsedio/tsed/readme.md

 ## Features

 * Define classe as Controller,
+* Define classe as Service,
 * Define root path for an entire controller,
 * Define as sub-route path for a method,
-* Define routes on GET, POST, PUT and DELETE verbs,
+* Define routes on GET, POST, PUT, DELETE and HEAD verbs,
 * Define middlewares on routes,
 * Define required parameters,
 * Inject data from query string, path parameters, entire body, cookies or header,
-* Inject Request, Response, Next object from Express request.
+* Inject Request, Response, Next object from Express request,
+* IoC services.

 ## Quick start
 ### Prerequisites